Bot Only Euro: la soluzione per accettare pagamenti in crypto senza impatti fiscali

 The advantages of OTC in the crypto market

-This type of service is often used by institutional investors, high-volume traders and individuals who wish to trade significant amounts of cryptocurrencies outside of the open exchange market.
-In general, we are talking about amounts over EUR 50,000.
+This service is often sought by institutional investors, high-volume traders, and individuals who wish to trade substantial amounts of cryptocurrency outside public exchanges.
+Typically, these transactions involve amounts exceeding €50,000.

-• Transactions from €50,000 upwards, with no limit in amount
+• Transactions start from €50,000, with no upper limit.

 How does an OTC transaction work?

-• Contact the team by email;
+• Contact the team via email.

 Contact us now to execute an OTC transaction at [email protected]